twitchtv/acm-mmsys-2020-grand-challenge/README.md

 ## Requirements
 - MacOS
     - If you're using another operating system, don't worry.
-You'll just have to build ffmpeg from source.
+You'll just have to build ffmpeg from source, and change a few variables.
 See that README in dash-ll-server/ for instructions.
 - python3
 - node.js v12+
+- Chrome (latest, v80 at the moment)

 ## How to use